bokunimowakaru/raspi_lcd/README.md

 I2C LCD Device Driver for Raspberry Pi.
 It supports LCD controller IC ST7032i in AQM0802A, AQM1602A, AQM1602Y, and GROVE-LCD, and HD44780 and it's compatible IC with PCF8574T or PCF8574A in General 1602 LCDs.

-Supported Raspberry Pi: 1, 2, 3, 4, Zero, Zero W, Zero W2
+Supported Raspberry Pi: 1, 2, 3, 4, Zero, Zero W, Zero W2.

+And only one code "example_Pi5.sh" is for Rapberry Pi 5.

 ## Features